Swiss professors' interview with Kitabistan

 SM: We'll see.

-WL: We’ll see, ok [he is laughing].
+WL: We’ll see, ok [laughs].
 So that’s the story.
 And it worked out very well.
 I have worked with many co-authors but the cooperation with Sean was the best one I have ever had in my life.
 Because we understood each other.
 We accepted the propositions of each other.
 We always found a solution which was satisfying for both of us.
 And we had a good time.
 We laughed a lot.
-Many jokes, and some glasses of wine [he is laughing].
+Many jokes, and some glasses of wine [laughs].

 SM: Old stories, new stories.